What are contrast materials and how do they work?

 Microbubble Contrast Materials

 Microbubble contrast materials are tiny bubbles of an injectable gas held in a supporting shell.
-They are extremely small —smaller than a red blood cell— and have a high degree of "echogenicity", or ability to reflect ultrasound waves.
+They are extremely small—smaller than a red blood cell—and have a high degree of "echogenicity", or ability to reflect ultrasound waves.
 Structures with higher echogenicity will appear brighter on ultrasound.
-Once the microbubbles are in the bloodstream, ultrasound technology is able capture differences in echogenicity between the gas in the microbubbles and the surrounding tissues of the body, producing a sonogram with increased contrast.
+Once the microbubbles are in the bloodstream, ultrasound technology is able capture differences in echogenicity between the gas in the microbubbles and the surrounding tissues of the body, producing an ultrasound image with increased contrast.
 The microbubbles dissolve, usually within 10 to 15 minutes, and the gas within them is removed from the body through exhalation.
 Contrast-enhanced ultrasound with microbubbles is a convenient, relatively inexpensive way to improve visualization of blood flow that does not use radiation.
 It is a useful option for patients with kidney failure or allergies to MRI and/or computed tomography (CT) contrast material.